Vengeance (2003)

-The 2003 Vengeance was the third annual Vengeance professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's SmackDown! brand division.
-The event took place on July 27, 2003, at the Pepsi Center in Denver, Colorado.
+The 2003 Vengeance was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the third annual Vengeance and took place on July 27, 2003, at the Pepsi Center in Denver, Colorado.
+It was held exclusively for wrestlers from the promotion's SmackDown! brand division, which made it the first brand-exclusive Vengeance after the previous year's event also featured wrestlers from Raw.

 Eight professional wrestling matches were scheduled on the event's card.
 The main event was a Triple Threat match for the WWE Championship, in which Kurt Angle defeated reigning champion Brock Lesnar and Big Show to win the championship.
 Two featured bouts were scheduled on the undercard where WWE Chairman Vince McMahon defeated Zach Gowen and The Undertaker defeated John Cena.
+The event also saw the reintroduction of the United States Championship—a former title of the defunct World Championship Wrestling (WCW) which came under WWE's ownership after the acquisition of WCW in March 2001 with the title later deactivated that November—reinstated as a WWE title; Eddie Guerrero defeated Chris Benoit in a tournament to win the vacant title.

 Vengeance had an attendance of approximately 9,500 and received about 322,000 pay-per-view buys.
 This event helped WWE increase its pay-per-view revenue by $6.2 million from the previous year.

 Production

 Background

-Vengeance was an annual pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
-While the 2002 event had featured wrestlers from both the Raw and SmackDown! brands, the 2003 event, however, was promoted as a SmackDown!-exclusive PPV, only featuring wrestlers from that brand.
-The 2003 event was the third event in the Vengeance chronology and was held on July 27 at the Pepsi Center in Denver, Colorado.
+Vengeance was an annual professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE) since 2001.
+The first event was held in December before it moved up to July in 2002.
+The third Vengeance event was scheduled for July 27, 2003, at the Pepsi Center in Denver, Colorado, thus establishing Vengeance as the promotion's annual July PPV.
+While the previous year's event featured wrestlers from both the Raw and SmackDown! brands, the 2003 event was held exclusively for SmackDown!, which made it the first brand-exclusive Vengeance.